CLINICAL PSYCHOLOGIST

 Sinead has conducted research on eating disorders and body image that has been published peer-reviewed journals and presented at international conferences.
 She is passionate about utilising a framework of trauma-informed care and Health At Every Size in her work with disordered eating and body image.

-Sinead completed her Bachelor of Psychology at the University of Sydney before attaining her Master of Clinical Psychology from Macquarie University.
-She is currently completing a PhD at Western Sydney University.
-Sinead is a registered Medicare provider.
+Dr Sinead Day completed her Bachelor of Psychology at the University of Sydney and her Master of Clinical Psychology at Macquarie University.
+She later completed a PhD at Western Sydney University.